jehna/longwood-usestate/README.md

 [▶️ Run in CodeSandbox.io](https://codesandbox.io/s/icy-dew-kw7cv?file=/src/index.ts)

 This seems like magic, because it is!
-Ket's add some type hints to see how this
+Let's add some type hints to see how this
 works:

 ```ts